felicitia/PALOMA/README.md

-## PALOMA -- Program Analysis for Latency Optimization in Mobile Applications
 ### Summary
 Reducing network latency in mobile applications is an effective way of improving the mobile user experience and has tangible